rishabhprasad/Corellians/README.md

 ## Customers
 ### North Star Customer
-Our North Star customers will be the people interested in the doings (membership, events, careers, etc.) of the IABC Regina branch.
+Our North Star customers are the members or individuals who are looking to become members of IABC.
+These members are interested in the events and membership benefits such as the IABC Regina job board.
 ### Carryover Customers
-Our carry-over customers will be members of other IABC branches.
+Our carry-over customers are Companies using the IABC Regina Job Board, the IABC volunteers maintaining the website and potentially members of other IABC branches.

 ## Assumptions
 + Creating a website using Wordpress which is easy to navigate